kesenalican/kesenalican/README.md

 Full Stack Mobile Developer
 ---------------------------

 I’m studying Information Management Systems at Gaziantep University as Master's Degree in Turkey.
 I graduated Computer Engineering at Selcuk University in Turkey.
-My interests that Web & Mobile tech.
+My interests that Backend & Mobile tech.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [942alicankesen@gmail.com](mailto:942alicankesen@gmail.com)